ThomasStinglhamber/General-Relativity-calculator/README.md

 by setting your path and setting the variable "ToLaTeX" = True (False to not generate the file).

-After running the code, a txt file. will appear following the path Just copy paste it into Overleaf to see more easily the results only in the terminal.
+After running the code, a txt file. will appear following the path.
+Just copy paste it into Overleaf to see more easily the results than in the terminal.

 #### There is nothing more to modify